Shakir Shaari

-Mohd Shakir bin Shaari (born 29 September 1986) is a Malaysian professional football player and manager.
+Mohammad Shakir bin Shaari (born 29 September 1986) is a former Malaysian professional football player and football coach.

 He last plays as a defensive midfielder for Johor Darul Ta'zim II in Malaysia Premier League.
 He has an ability of long-range shots with power towards the goal post.
 His high work rate, timing of his tackles and stamina makes him one of the best Malaysian defensive midfielders.

 Early life

 Shakir was born in Kota Bharu, Kelantan.
 He is the eighth child of eleven siblings.
 His interest in football existed only when he plays on the field around the village when he was a kid.
 In 1998, he was chosen to represent Kelantan at MSSM Championship Football Under 12 Years.
 Shakir journey of life continues to shine when selected into the Sekolah Sukan Tengku Mahkota Ismail (SSTMI) (formerly known as Sekolah Sukan Bandar Penawar), Kota Tinggi.
 Throughout those schools, Shakir has also represented Malaysia Sports School (combined schools sports) at the Nike Cup Under 15 Years in Bangkok in 2001 before continuing his studies from in Bukit Jalil Sports School (SSBJ) a year later.